milesmcc/a17t/docs/index.md

             </span>
             <h4 class="heading text-xl mb-1">Lightweight &amp; modern</h4>
             <p>a17t is built using PostCSS, CSS variables, and Tailwind CSS.
 That means it's reliable, customizable,
               and can integrate with any JS stack.
-Just import a small CSS file and you're good to go.</p>
+Just import a small pure CSS file and you're good to go.</p>
           </div>
           <div class="mb-6">
             <span class="float-right shield ~urge ml-1 mb-1">